Down Rio Grande Way

 Down Rio Grande Way is a 1942 American Western film directed by William Berke and written by Paul Franklin.
 The film stars Charles Starrett, Russell Hayden, Britt Wood, Rose Anne Stevens, Norman Willis and Davison Clark.
 The film was released on April 23, 1942, by Columbia Pictures.

 The copyright for the film Down Rio Grande Way was renewed in 1970.

+Plot

+Congress is about to decide if Texas will become a state.
+The Colonel and the Judge want to keep Texas independent and have Vandall and his gang causing unrest among the ranchers.
+The Rangers send Steve Martin.
+He finds the ranchers want to go after Vandall but Steve realizes Vandall must have a boss and that's the man he wants.